 Outside of those 2 minor nitpicks, both headphones are supremely comfortable and you’ll find yourself able to wear them for long periods of time with minimal adjustment.

-The sound of these 2 headphones is markedly different n my mind.
+The sound of these 2 headphones is markedly different in my mind.

 I frequently found myself hearing sounds coming from directly behind me and pretty far away!
 It made for an incredibly enjoyable and immersive listening experience.

-With the Ananda, I’m able to pick out smaller detail and subtle track nuance a bit easier than I can with a Sundara.
-The Ananda has a snappy crisp sound signature, not unlike a heaping bowl of Rice Krispies in the morning.
+The Ananda also makes it possible to pick out smaller detail and subtle track nuance a bit easier than a Sundara.
+The Ananda has a snappy, crisp sound signature, not unlike a heaping bowl of Rice Krispies in the morning.

 Imagine chewing Winterfresh gum while skiing down a mountain in January.
 That’s what it feels like listening to an Ananda.

 In the analogy above, it’s winter, it’s cold, and you’re skiing.
-But you’re not butt naked fam.
+But you’re not butt naked.
 You feel the cool air, but your twig and berries aren’t icicles.